rinmdfa25/II3140-Data-Literacy-AI-virtuallabproject-Laid-Back-Data-18223140/README.md

 npm run dev
 ```

-- Open with Live Server or open the index.html file
+- Open with Live Server or with your browser

 ## Features